 Each Room in the Inn congregation provides an annual stipend of $1,200, which is key to providing a full-time director who can case manage the women with a 12 to 1 ratio.
-The Room in the Inn director sees the guests approximately 5 days per week & meets with them individually at least 3 times each month.
+The Room in the Inn director sees the guests 4 days per week & meets with them individually multiple times each month.
 In addition, the stipend assists with other program needs, like showers, laundry, and storage for belongings, which are all accessed at the AHOPE Day Center.
 Most importantly, these funds can be used to help someone move into permanent housing.

 To get your faith community connected with Room in the Inn:

 - Talk to folks in your congregation & gather a group of interested people.
 Get in touch with the Room in the Inn Director (below) & set up a meeting.

 - Once your faith community has decided to move forward, you’ll:

 - Participate in training from Homeward Bound about hosting the Room in the Inn guests.

 - Contribute $1,200 yearly to help operate the program.